 If viewing from the paneled side, the bottom right of the door is a wooden stop that protrudes 1 1/2" from the edge.

 Condition: Solid construction, working top-hung rollers.
-The walnut has a lovely, natural on one side, beige painted sash on the opposite side.
+The walnut has a lovely, natural finish on one side, painted sash on the opposite side.
 Minor surface scuffs and some wear as expected with age.